murrayjbrown/nginx-helper-multimap/README.md

 * [Nginx + WordPress-Multisite (Subdirectories) + fastcgi_purge_cache](http://rtcamp.com/tutorials/wordpress-multisite-subdirectories-nginx-fastcgi-cache-purge/)
 * [Nginx + WordPress-Multisite (Subdomains/domain-mapping) + fastcgi_purge_cache](http://rtcamp.com/tutorials/wordpress-multisite-subdomains-domain-mapping-nginx-fastcgi-cache-purge/)
 * [Other WordPress-Nginx Tutorials](http://rtcamp.com/wordpress-nginx/tutorials/)

+**NOTE:** This fork includes implicit multisite map support for multiple Nginx servers.
+Since the Nginx map{...} function is common to all virtual servers, the *$server_name* variable is used to disambiguate blog names amongst multisite networks.
+To use the Nginx map{...} function its configuration needs to be coded with **"$server_name:"** prefixed to the *$blogname* variable as follows:

+        map $server_name:$blogname $blogid {
+            include /.../wp-content/uploads/map.conf;
+        }

 ## Installation ##